Agile methodology definition

 We’ll look at some examples to better understand the flexibility of Agile methodology.

-While these methodologies are the most popular, they are just a few examples of sub-Agile methodologies.
-Succeeding with any Agile framework is about understanding the goals of your team and the strategy you’re trying to execute first.
+While the following Agile methodologies are the most popular, they are just a few examples of sub-Agile methodologies.
+Succeeding with any Agile method is about understanding the goals of your team and the strategy you’re trying to execute first.

 Kanban visually depicts the Agile methodology to make completing tasks more effective.
 This is done using a collective Kanban board that segments sequential tasks under “To do,” “Doing,” and “Done” — this transparency helps teams understand which parts of the projects are stuck or moving forward.